-At some point during your third year (after you are expected to surpass 112 accumulated credit hours), you will be contacted by either the department chair or your academic advisor and asked to come in to check your progress towards graduation.
-The check-ins are held for your benefit and are meant to head off any problems that may cause your graduation to be delayed.
+At some point during your third year (after you are expected to surpass 112 accumulated credit hours), you may be contacted by either the department chair or your academic advisor and asked to come in to check your progress towards graduation.
+These check-in sessions are held for your benefit and are meant to head off any problems that may cause your graduation to be delayed.
 You should approach this meeting as a normal advising session, bringing with you any records and plans you might have.